Wenyuan-Vincent-Li/GAN_Rare_Disease_Detection/README.md

 # GAN Rare Disease Detection
-This is a project I have done at [IQVIA](https://www.iqvia.com/), 2018 Summer.
+This is a project I have done at [IQVIA](https://www.iqvia.com/) as a machine learning research intern, 2018 Summer.
 The code design follows the principle stated [here](https://wenyuan-vincent-li.github.io/posts/2018/09/blog-post-1/).

 ## Model Construction